cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up.md

 1. Upload a custom certificate following [these instructions](/ssl/edge-certificates/custom-certificates/uploading/#using-the-api), but use the [`/origin_tls_client_auth/hostnames/certificates` endpoint](https://api.cloudflare.com/#per-hostname-authenticated-origin-pull-upload-a-hostname-client-certificate).

   {{<Aside type="note" header="Note">}}

-Save the certificate ID <code>id</code> since it is required for the next step.
+Save the certificate ID `id` since it is required for the next step.
   {{</Aside>}}

 1. On a specific hostname, [enable Authenticated Origin Pull](https://api.cloudflare.com/#per-hostname-authenticated-origin-pull-enable-or-disable-a-hostname-for-client-authentication).